 - The individual must agree to complete and submit with his/her submission all required Federal tax returns for the six tax years at issue, including all required schedules and information returns.

 Eligible individuals wishing to use these relief procedures are required to file outstanding US tax returns, including all required schedules and information returns, for the five years preceding and for the year they expatriated.
 Remember, provided that the taxpayer’s tax liability does not exceed a total of $25,000 for the six years in question, the taxpayer is relieved from paying US taxes, penalties and interest.
+If you do not have a Social Security Number (SSN) you may still make a submission under these procedures.

 The IRS is offering these procedures without a specific termination date.
 The IRS will announce a closing date prior to ending the procedures.